eclipse-arrowhead/core-java-spring/README.md

 The best way to get your bug fixed is to provide a reduced test case.

 #### How to Get in Touch
 Join our developer team on Slack.
-Write an email to: [szvetlin@aitia.ai](mailto:szvetlin@aitia.ai) for an invite.
+Write an email to [szvetlin@aitia.ai](mailto:szvetlin@aitia.ai) for an invite.

 <a name="documentation" />